Skip to main content

 For this project, you can also add LED lights.
 This is optional, but I absolutely love how it turned out with the lights.
 When displayed with the lights, it really turns any space into a cozy space.

-Start off by taking your black paint, and applying paint to your wood crate.
+Start off by taking your black paint and applying it to your wood crate.
 Be sure to paint the front, sides, and back of your box.
-If you would like you can also add paint to the inside of your box.
+If you would like, you can also add paint to the inside of your box.

 Set your box aside, and allow it to fully dry.

-Next, take your greenery, and cut them to size so that they fit inside each vase.
+Next, take your greenery and cut it to size so that they fit inside each vase.
 Once you have done this, set them aside.

-Once you have added on your gold leaves, you can take your vases and place them inside your wood crate.
-If you have decided to add mini lights, you can now add them inside of your vases, and around the inside of your box.
+Once you have added your gold leaves, you can take your vases and place them inside your wood crate.
+If you have decided to add mini lights, you can now add them inside your vases and around the inside of your box.

 I absolutely love how this craft turned out.
 It was so simple to create, and it is beautiful when placed in any room of your choice.
 I ended up placing mine inside my laundry room.
-I set the timer on my mini led lights, and it lights up that space and looks beautiful.
+I set the timer on my mini LED lights, and it lights up that space and look beautiful.

 Thanks so much for stopping by!
 I'll see you soon.